ensemble-performance

 Deep, Deliberate Practice

 - Use varied tempos: Start slow enough to play flawlessly, then gradually increase speed.
-Practice at performance tempo, but also at half tempo to reinforce accuracy.
+Practice at performance tempo, but also at half tempo to reinforce accuracy and control.
+Super-slow practice reveals bad habits and builds neural precision.

 - Mental practice: Away from your instrument, visualize yourself playing the piece perfectly—feeling the fingerings, the breath, the resonance.
-This activates the same neural pathways as physical practice.
+This activates the same neural pathways as physical practice and can be done in airports, waiting rooms, or before bed.

 Simulate Performance Conditions

 - Record yourself as if it is a final take.
-Listen back honestly.
+Listen back honestly, but also note what felt physically secure versus shaky.

 Know the Music Deeply